 The rainbow colors in this dish are partially created by phytochemicals.
-These chemicals, found naturally in plants, give veggies their unique color and also provide health benefits for humans.
-Many act as antioxidants, serving to protect the body from free-radical damage, and different groups may help with preventing certain types of cancers.
+These chemicals, found naturally in plants, give veggies their unique color.
+They also provide health benefits for humans and many act as antioxidants, protecting the body from free-radical damage.
+Different groups may even help prevent certain types of cancers.
 Try to enjoy a rainbow of veggies to reap the benefits of each category!

 Simple Asian Slaw

 - 1 small head green cabbage, thinly sliced (about 3 C)